-For anyone planning a visit to the State Archives of North Carolina, a preliminary search using the online MARS (Manuscript and Archives Reference System) Catalog may provide detailed descriptions of records pertaining to your research and expedite your time accessing records once you arrive at the Search Room.
+For anyone planning a visit to the State Archives of North Carolina, a preliminary search using the online catalog may provide detailed descriptions of records pertaining to your research and expedite your time accessing records once you arrive at the Search Room.

-Please note that the MARS Catalog does not include descriptions of every item in the custody of the North Carolina, so do not be discouraged if your search does not yield any results.
+Please note that the online catalog does not include descriptions of every item in the custody of the North Carolina, so do not be discouraged if your search does not yield any results.
 If you cannot find information that you think should be in the collection, please contact the State Archives with your questions.

 The Website and Online Finding Aids

 Another way to get familiar with the State Archives of North Carolina before making a visit is to peruse the website.
 For example, information on county records under the Collections link can be helpful to genealogy researchers.
 Since the vast majority of court and probate records are kept together by the county in which the record was filed, knowing the primary county of residence of a family before delving into these records is vital.
 The website includes links to container lists for selected types of records from a few of our counties, as well as definitions of the types of county records in our custody.
 The Services page explains the access and security procedures for the search room and provides information about requesting copies of records.